 Judah refers to himself and his brothers as "your servants."
-Alternate translation: "Then you said to us, your servants" Bring him down to me we said to my master
+Alternate translation: "Then you said to us, your servants"

+Bring him down to me

 It was common to use the word "down" when speaking of traveling from Canaan to Egypt.
-Alternate translation:

-"Bring him to me"
+Alternate translation: "Bring him to me"